Savings calculator & compound interest tool

 Compound interest puts your Canadian dollars to work while you sleep.
 Over time, your initial deposit can snowball into much more than you realize.
-Use our savings calculator to find out what setting aside money today could do for your life years from now, and learn how the compound interest formula works.
+Wondering how your savings could grow?
+Calculate your savings growth using our comprehensive savings calculators.

-For most savings accounts, your interest is compounded monthly, or 12 times per year.
+For most savings accounts, your interest is compounded daily, or approximately 365 times per year.
 For long-term savings products like Guaranteed Investment Certificates (GICs), the formula or compounding period might differ.

 The compound interest formula is much simpler if you know your bank savings account balance at the end of the business day.
 Here’s how most banks calculate compound interest on savings account balances: